-We make sure that ROs are indexable and searchable by search engines and tools that leverage the available metadata (see Section IV-A-2).
-Furthermore, we developed a recommender system that identifies ROs that are similar (in terms of their content) to other ROs selected by a scientist and provided as input to the system (see Section IV-D).
+We make sure that ROs are indexable and searchable by search engines and tools that leverage the available metadata.
+Furthermore, we developed a recommender system that identifies ROs that are similar (in terms of their content) to other ROs selected by a scientist and provided as input to the system.